matrix-org/arewemlsyet/index.md

   - 🖱️ [try it out](https://element-mls-proof-of-concept.netlify.app)
 - ✅ investigate and implement external commits (ability to send an encrypted message before a current member has added you to the MLS tree)
-- ⏳ investigate decryption of historical messages
+- ✅ investigate decryption of historical messages
   - re-decryption of old messages
-  - key sharing
   - key backup
 - ☐ integrate decentralised MLS into Rust crypto crate
 - ☐ write bindings for other languages
 - ☐ fully support MLS in clients

 ## Documentation
-- ☐ write and finalise MSCs for MLS over Matrix
+- ⏳ write and finalise MSCs for MLS over Matrix
 - ☐ write MLS implementation guide for clients

 # Resources